 Bernard reunites with Elsie, who has finally caught up with him, and she’s not exactly sympathetic to the hosts’ plight after they started the uprising.

 Everybody then returns to the Mesa where they will start cleaning up this gigantic mess.

-Elsie then attempts to blackmail her way into a promotion but revealing to Charlotte that she knows all about the secret files that have been kept on the guests with plans of recreating humans as hosts.
-Elsie tries to parlay her way into a job but Charlotte knows that the programmer isn’t that morally flexible.
+Elsie then attempts to blackmail her way into a promotion by revealing to Charlotte that she knows all about the secret files that have been kept on the guests with plans of recreating humans as hosts.
+Elsie tries to parlay her way into a new job but Charlotte knows that the programmer isn’t that morally flexible.
 So Charlotte pulls out a gun and kills Elsie to hide her secret plan.

 Bernard witnesses this from upstairs and begins to realize that everything Dr. Ford warned him about was true.
-Humans will never see hosts as equals and even more humans are hell bent on destruction while being motivated by their own greedy needs.
+Humans will never see hosts as equals and even more humans are hell bent on destruction while being motivated by their own greed.
 In his moment of need, Bernard scrambles to retrieve the code that contained a virtual Robert Ford and he finally returns to guide him through what has to be done to save the hosts once and for all.

 Except we later learn that Ford was never there to begin with — this was all Bernard becoming conscious, the voice inside his head was disguised as Ford but really it was just his own.

 A Brave New World